kubemancer/khalilchettaoui/content/about/index.md

   invertPagination: true
 ---

 Hello, I'm Khalil.
-Who am I, you might wonder?
-I'm a human being who, five years ago, decided to drop out of my Psychology master's program to pursue an idea—the idea of becoming an IT Engineer.
+Who am I, you might ask?
+Just a human who, five years ago, made the crazy decision to drop out of a Psychology master's program to chase a dream—becoming an IT Engineer.

-Throughout my journey to earning a master's degree in IT engineering, I explored many fields.
-I started with front-end development during the COVID era, learning about web development and full-stack JavaScript.
-That led me to my first freelance position as a React developer with Idania, a Swedish food-tech startup.
+That decision set me on an incredible journey.
+I dived headfirst into tech, experimenting with different fields.
+My first love?
+Front-end development.
+During COVID, I started learning about web development and full-stack JavaScript, which led me to my first freelance gig as a React developer with Idania, a Swedish food-tech startup.

-After six months with Idania, I had another opportunity to work as a front-end developer with Aigot, an Italian startup focused on restaurant and pharmacy management, where I helped build a multi-tenancy eCommerce solution.
-But I always wanted to push myself further.
-That drive led me to transition into full-stack MERN development.
+After six months, another opportunity knocked.
+This time, it was Aigot, an Italian startup focused on restaurant and pharmacy management.
+There, I helped build a multi-tenancy eCommerce platform.
+But something inside me kept pushing for more.
+I wanted to understand not just how to build software, but everything happening behind the scenes.

-Curious about what happens behind the software, I delved deeper and discovered DevOps two years ago.
-That’s when I fell in love with infrastructure and the world of automation.
-I realized that what we build in DevOps is essentially a digital version of supply chain management.
-Seeing those real-life parallels helped me connect the dots between modern infrastructure and the entire software development lifecycle.
+That curiosity pulled me into DevOps two years ago, and that’s where everything clicked.
+I saw DevOps not just as a set of tools, but as a digital version of supply chain automation.
+It was about optimizing processes, making things flow seamlessly—just like in the real world.
+That realization changed everything for me.

-Knowing I had found my passion, I decided to specialize in Cloud Computing and IT Infrastructure at university.
-There, I learned the theoretical foundations—from virtualization and system administration to containerization and DevOps.
-It felt like learning the history of tech itself.
+Knowing I had found my path, I specialized in Cloud Computing and IT Infrastructure at university.
+I dove deep into virtualization, system administration, containerization, and DevOps—essentially learning the history and evolution of modern tech.
+And as the world moved toward cloud-native technologies, I knew Kubernetes was the next frontier.
+That’s why I pursued my CKA certification, the first of (hopefully) many Kubernetes certs to come.

-Recognizing the shift toward cloud-native technologies, I specialized in Kubernetes, beginning with the CKA certification—the first of many Kubernetes certifications I hope to earn.
-I'm also passionate about Linux and have been using Linux/Unix-based operating systems as my daily drivers for the past five years.
+Then there’s Linux—my everyday companion.
+For the past five years, Linux and Unix-based systems have been my go-to.
+They just make sense to me.

-As for Go, I fell in love with the language during my DevOps internship at Orbem GmbH.
-My manager convinced me to try it, and I was immediately drawn to its simplicity, performance, and efficiency.
-Learning Go also meant learning the language that Kubernetes is built with, making it even more valuable to me.
+And Go?
+That was a game changer.
+While working on platform development projects at Orbem GmbH, I got to use Go extensively.
+My manager, coming from a development background, was a big fan of it, and the more I worked with it, the more I saw why.
+Its simplicity, performance, and efficiency made it a perfect fit for building scalable systems.
+Plus, knowing that Kubernetes itself is built with Go made it even more exciting to learn.

-And that's a bit about me!
-I hope you found my journey into IT as fascinating as it has been for me.
+So yeah, that’s my journey so far.
+A mix of risk-taking, curiosity, and an obsession with figuring out how things work.
+And honestly?
+I wouldn't have it any other way.